 The Pennyman family home

 In the early 18th century Ormesby Hall and its surrounding parkland were at the centre of a large farming estate stretching up to the banks of the River Tees.
-Today, the estate stands alone, as a rural enclave in the suburbs of Middlesbrough.
+Today, the estate stands as a reminder of a time gone by and as a green oasis in the suburbs of Middlesbrough.

-Inside the hall you’ll find fine plasterwork and carved woodwork interiors from two periods of the 18th century: the bold Palladian decoration of the 1740s contrasts with more delicate Neo-classical plasterwork ceilings in the Drawing and Dining Rooms, commissioned by Sir James Pennyman, 6th Baronet, in the 1770s.
+Inside the hall you’ll find fine plasterwork and carved woodwork interiors from two periods of the 18th century: the bold Palladian decoration of the 1740s and the more delicate Neo-classical plasterwork ceilings commissioned by Sir James Pennyman, 6th Baronet, in the 1770s in the Drawing and Dining Rooms.
 The 6th Baronet also built the imposing stable block and laid out the park, with its plantations and main entrance lodge.

 The 6th Baronet, often known as wicked Sir James had a rich inheritance, with estates in Stainton, Tunstall, Maltby and Sadberge, and houses at Thornton and Beverley, as well as at Ormesby.
 However, he spent large amounts of money on politics and gambling and became bankrupt in 1792.
 All the contents of Ormesby Hall were auctioned to pay off his creditors, and the house was shut up for sixteen years.
 The family fortunes never fully recovered from his recklessness, and his successors had limited resources to invest in their home.